france-urbaine/passerelle/README.md

 ### Credentials

 Credentials shared by all environnements are stored using Rails credentials feature.
-You need the master key (shared on Dashlane) to get access.
+You need the master key to get access.
-You can put the key in `config/master.key` or using `.env` file
+You may put the key in `config/master.key` or in `.env`

 ```
 # .env